 If you want to be like nobody else, you have to work like nobody else.
 Gary Vaynerchuk is a great example of hard work.
 When you become obsessed with the success of your project, it won’t guarantee success, but it will raise your chances of success.
 It takes long nights, huge effort, and quality people to succeed.
 There is a reason most people don’t succeed, and that is the barrier of effort that makes those willing to do it worthy of their results.

 You can work harder than anyone, but without quality it won’t matter.
 Look, hard work is one thing, hustle is one thing, but you have to work smart as well.
 You have to have the right people.
 Don’t underestimate the value of finding the right people.
 Many companies have died on the operating table.
 Working their business and failing along the way looking for success.
 Your product or service has to be quality.

 I remember talking with a founder of another app and I asked him how much he thought I invested in our app so far after he tried it.
 He said $25,000 because that is about what he spent to have someone in India build their app.
 I laughed and told him we have invested over $600,000 in the app.”
 Do you think there is a difference in what we built and what he built?
 Of course there is.
-We didn’t limp into the app game with an idea, we developed a game changing app with patent pending technology.
+We didn’t limp into the app game with an idea, we developed a game changing app with patent granted technology.
 Don’t think the companies you look up to or market leaders are there because they dabbled.
 Don’t think they watched football on the weekends and outsourced development to low skilled strangers.
 If you want to create something exceptional you have to invest in quality.